parisepigenetics/Methylator-Documentation/docs/preparing_run.md

 ## Do you need a final report ?
 REPORT: no # "yes" or "no"
 ```

+Some default parameters are already chosen.
+Please read attentively each line and change the value if needed.
+Please respect the proposed values Dont type `YES` or `Yes` or `Y` but `yes` for example.

 !!! warning
     If `QC` or `SRA` is set to `yes`, the workflow will stop after the QC to let you decide whether you want to trim your raw data or not.
 In order to run the rest of the workflow, you have to set both `QC` and `SRA` to `no`.